ooteniya1/resource-estimation/README.md

 ### Scaling
+Openshift/Kubernetes scaling capabilities provide a mechanism to dynamically adjust to user worloads.
+Scaling can be manual or automatic.
+For workloads that are static or when you have insight into when an application experience spikes, manual scaling can be used to provide optimal configuration to match the workload.
+Also it's provides an avenue to discover and apply the optimal configuration to handle the workload.
+This can be done imperatively using the `oc` or `kubectl` commands.
+Alternatively, it could aldo be done declaratively on the deployment or deploymentConfig objects of the application.

+For worloads that experience sudden spikes, automatic scaling is the most ideal as you can not readily predict the spike periods.

+Scaling can be [Horizontal](https://docs.openshift.com/container-platform/4.7/nodes/pods/nodes-pods-autoscaling.html) i.e changing the replica of a pod, or [Veritcal](https://docs.openshift.com/container-platform/4.7/nodes/pods/nodes-pods-vertical-autoscaler.html), changing the resource constraints of he containers in the pod.

 ## Conclusion
 In summary, it is important to follow the recommendation below to arrive at a very good application resource estimate: